ideateGudy/LMS-API/README.md

 # 🌍 LMS

 This is a modern, Learning Management System (LMS) built to empower students and instructors across Africa with scalable, real-time, and engaging online education.
-This project is structured as a modular monolith architecture using Node.js, Express and MongoDB.

 ---